In this new series, we’re sitting down with Yieldifiers across the business to find out more about what they do all day.

 What’s your role at Yieldify?

-I’m EMEA Client Services Director, which basically means I’m here to enable our account teams to deliver for our clients.
+I’m EMEA Client Services Director, which basically means I’m here to enable our account teams to deliver for our clients across retail, travel and financial services.
 I take an overarching view of client strategies to make sure that we’re continuously delivering value across the board.

 What did you do before you joined the team here?